 Pioneering MediCaring Communities — The Time Is Now!

-This site reflects the commitment of the Center for Elder Care and Advanced Illness (CECAI) to encourage communities to understand and improve their own care systems for frail older adults and people with disabilities.
+This site reflects the commitment of the Program to Improve Eldercare (formerly Center for Elder Care and Advanced Illness) to encourage communities to understand and improve their own care systems for frail older adults and people with disabilities.

 Right now, the United States has an opportunity to redesign its service delivery system to ensure that every frail elderly Medicare beneficiary receives comprehensive, cohesive, and person-centered care when they are old, frail and in need of hands-on assistance.
 We don’t have to create a whole new health care system to do this, or completely overhaul current programs; we just have to prudently and deliberately modify them to better serve our fast-growing population of frail elders who have ongoing medical and long-term care needs.

 The good news is that we can start this work at a community level, by assembling willing coalitions of medical and social services providers, advocates and local leaders, to create a special MediCaring Community program for frail elders.
-Here at the Center for Elder Care and Advanced Illness (CECAI), we have done a lot of thinking about how to accomplish this, what it takes to get started, and how much it costs.
+The Director, Dr. Joanne Lynn, and the staff of the Program to Improve Eldercare have done a lot of thinking about how to accomplish this, what it takes to get started, and how much it costs.

 MediCaring Communities are organized and tailored to meet the needs of frail elders, just like pediatric practices are tailored to meet the needs of infants, children and adolescents. the.
 The foundation of MediCaring Communities rests on comprehensive assessment and creation of individualized care plans that reflect the older person’s strengths, needs, and goals, as well as a locally-anchored service delivery system that is monitored and managedto ensure that what individuals in the community need most is available.